knpavlov/Recruitment2.0/README.md

 - `frontend/` — SPA with a modern interface, left navigation menu, and screens for cases, candidates, evaluations, and account management.
 - `backend/` — Express API layer with modular domains.
 - `docs/` — documentation about architecture and next steps.
+See [`docs/authentication-setup.md`](docs/authentication-setup.md) for the email + login checklist.

 ## Getting started